alexherbo2/krabby/README.md

 ###### [Installation](#installation) | [Configuration](config.js) | [Documentation](#commands) | [Contributing](CONTRIBUTING)

 > Configuration example to [create a keyboard interface to the web].
+>
+> Fork this repository to make your own configuration.

 ## Demos